PabloPineda6/Cypress_Learning/README.md

-    "requestTimeout": 15000, // how long to wait for all requests to be finished, usually 15 s "responseTimeout": 15000, // how long to wait for an answer from the server, usuallu 15 s "video": false, // if true: Cypress will record video when executing on headless mode "failOnStatusCode": false // if true: Cypress returns error on server responses diferent from 2xx or 3xx }
+    "requestTimeout": 15000, // how long to wait for all requests to be finished, usually 15 s "responseTimeout": 15000, // how long to wait for an answer from the server, usuallu 15 s "video": false, // if true: Cypress will record video when executing on headless mode "failOnStatusCode": false, // if true: Cypress returns error on server responses diferent from 2xx or 3xx "ignoreTestFiles": ["*.js", "*.md"] // This is ONLY necesary for integrating Cypress and Cucumber (so far), because .js files are used to store "Page objects" and "Step Definitions" and must not be run separately
+}
 ```

 ### Custom commands creation at file support \ commands.json
 example login command:
 ```
 Cypress.Commands.add("loginExample", (username, password) => {
     cy.clearCookies()